bplaat/nbl/README.md

 # NBL - New Bastiaan Language
-This is a prototype interpreter for the NBL (New Bastiaan Language) programming language written in C11 C. It only uses the standard C library so it is very protable.
+This is a prototype interpreter for the NBL (New Bastiaan Language) programming language written in C11.
+It only uses the standard C library so it is very protable.

 It is a mix of **JavaScript**, **PHP** and **Lua**.
-But not all the language features are implemented in the interpreter yet.
+It is weird but also quite funny to program small programs in.
+The whole interpreter is around 3000 lines of code so not very big and it can easily be understood by one person.
+The interpreter is quite inefficient because it don't uses bytecodes it just traverses the AST to calculate all the values.

 ## Things todo:
-- Expand stdlib
 - Tenary operator
+- Make stdlib better?
 - Classes?
 - Syntax hightlighting vscode?

 ## Types:
 - `null`
-- `boolean`
+- `bool`
 - `int`
 - `float`
 - `string`